 To measure the effects of herding behavior, different methodologies have been used with different conclusions in various studies.
 It has been observed that different methods employed in the same market with the same data achieved different results.
 These studies showed that the results lack consistency and require deep analysis.
 Espinosa-Méndez (2022) investigated herding with the help of the conditional Capital Asset Pricing Model.
-In this study, they explore that herding behavior has a significant impact on the movement of the stock market in the given market condition.
-Chiang and Zheng (2010) concluded that herding behavior does not exist in the participants of USA and Latin American countries.
-However, considerable evidence of herding exists in the participants of Asian countries.
-Studies note that investors' sentiments (optimism or pessimism) plays a vital role in the herding behavior (Sheikh et al., 2023).
+In this study, they explore that herding behavior has a significant impact on the movement of the stock market under the given market conditions.
+Chiang and Zheng (2010) concluded that herding behavior does not exist among the participants of the USA and Latin American countries.
+However, considerable evidence of herding exists among the participants of Asian countries.
+Studies note that investors' sentiments (optimism or pessimism) play a vital role in herding behavior (Sheikh et al., 2023).

 Fang et al. (2021) claim that regional crises have a significant impact on domestic stock markets.
 However, the intensity of herding varies across markets with regard to time (Ferreruela & Mallor, 2021).
-Demirer and Kutan (2006) explore that herding behavior does not exist in the participants of the Chinese stock exchange.
-Contrary to the above, Chiang et al. (2010) also explored the evidence of herding behavior in market A. They did not find any evidence of herding behavior in market B. Narayan and Zheng (2011) explored two different stock exchanges (Shanghai Stock Exchange and Shenzhen Stock Exchange) and found that herding behavior intensity varies across the different sectors of market.
-Chen et al. (2017) found no proof of the spillover effect of herding behavior from the U.S stock market to the Chinese stock market.
-This study also claims that the intensity of herding behavior is different due to information efficiency, market integration, and effectiveness of regulation.
+Demirer and Kutan (2006) explore that herding behavior does not exist among the participants of the Chinese stock exchange.
+Contrary to the above, Chiang et al. (2010) also explored the evidence of herding behavior in market A. They did not find any evidence of herding behavior in market B. Narayan and Zheng (2011) explored two different stock exchanges (Shanghai Stock Exchange and Shenzhen Stock Exchange) and found that the intensity of herding behavior varies across the different sectors of the market.
+Chen et al. (2017) found no proof of the spillover effect of herding behavior from the U.S. stock market to the Chinese stock market.
+This study also claims that the intensity of herding behavior is different due to information efficiency, market integration, and the effectiveness of regulation.

-Chang et al. (2000) found herding behavior in two stock markets, i.e., South Korea and Taiwan, and no proof of herding behavior in the investors of Hong Kong and USA.
-Gebkaa and Wohar (2013) investigated herding behavior in national indices and sectors, the study hasn't found evidence of herding behavior in an entire sample of stock markets, but herding behavior is present in a few sectors.
-Ababio and Mwamba (2017) examined herding behavior in South African financial markets with two different approaches, a conventional approach and Bayesian linear regression model.
-The herding behavior is significantly present in all sectors of the market with both approaches under different market conditions except the insurance sector.
-Mertzanis and Allam (2018) examined herding behavior is a short-lived phenomenon.
+Chang et al. (2000) found herding behavior in two stock markets, i.e., South Korea and Taiwan, and no proof of herding behavior among the investors of Hong Kong and the USA.
+Gebkaa and Wohar (2013) investigated herding behavior in national indices and sectors; the study hasn't found evidence of herding behavior in the entire sample of stock markets, but herding behavior is present in a few sectors.
+Ababio and Mwamba (2017) examined herding behavior in South African financial markets with two different approaches, a conventional approach and a Bayesian linear regression model.
+Herding behavior is significantly present in all sectors of the market with both approaches under different market conditions except in the insurance sector.
+Mertzanis and Allam (2018) examined that herding behavior is a shortlived phenomenon.
 Calendar anomalies affect the stock market returns of both developed and emerging financial markets.
 Most countries follow religious calendars and observe rituals.
-However, the new year is celebrated across the world and abnormal returns in January are observed compared to other months of the calendar year (Haugen & Lakonishok, 1988).
+However, the new year is celebrated across the world, and abnormal returns in January are observed compared to other months of the calendar year (Haugen & Lakonishok, 1988).
 So, this study hypothesizes that

-• H1: Herding behaviour is significantly present in the aggregate and sector data sets of USA and Chinese stock market during the new year.
+H1: Herding behavior is significantly present in the aggregate and sector data sets of the USA and Chinese stock markets during the new year.